deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 ![](charts/charts_24_1.png "🔼 Figure 4: Detailed accuracies on different types of knowledge for CBT-QA and the F1 score of each label for CBT-PC.")

-> 🔼 The radar chart visualizes the detailed performance of different LLMs on CBT-QA and CBT-PC, showcasing their accuracy on various knowledge types and F1 scores for each label.
+> 🔼 The radar chart visualizes the performance of six large language models on two tasks: CBT knowledge acquisition (CBT-QA) and primary core belief classification (CBT-PC).
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Detailed accuracies on different types of knowledge for CBT-QA and the F1 score of each label for CBT-PC.